 There were several things we liked about the H2o Labs distiller.
-For instance, there’s an indicator LED light built-in to alert you when it’s time to refill and reset.
+For instance, an indicator LED light is built-in to alert you when it’s time to refill and reset.
 It’s also very lightweight, making it easier to move around.
-But the reason it’s so light is because it’s made of plastic.
+But it’s so light because it’s made of plastic.
 Even the water container is plastic!
-If you’re concerned about the effect that drinking from plastic may have on your health, then this distiller isn’t for you.
+If you’re concerned about the effect drinking from plastic may have on your health, this distiller isn’t for you.
 Granted, the plastic is food-safe and BPA-free, but not everyone is willing to take the chance.

-As if being made from plastic wasn’t bad enough, the container also has no way to pour, it’s just a plastic square with plastic indentations that are difficult to hold.
-A pouring spout would be a useful addition.
+As if being made of plastic wasn’t bad enough, the container also has no way to pour; it’s just a plastic square with plastic indentations that are difficult to hold.
+A pouring spout would be a helpful addition.

 8. ECO-WORTHY Water Distiller

-We had more complaints about the ECO-WORTHY water distiller than with any other distiller we tested for this list, but it did still produce pure water that was great for drinking.
+We had more complaints about the ECO-WORTHY water distiller than with any other distiller we tested for this list, but it still produced pure water that was great for drinking.
 The water never touches plastic while being distilled since the machine is stainless steel and the water container is glass.
-It’s durable and well-built overall with a two-year free part replacement warranty included.
+It’s durable and well-built, with a 2-year free part replacement warranty included.

-Despite the positive qualities, the ECO-WORTHY distiller had quite a few flaws.
+Despite the positive qualities, the ECO-WORTHY distiller has several flaws.
 Though the pitcher is made from glass, they used very thin glass, so it’s fragile and brittle.
-If you hit it on anything, it could likely shatter.
-Also, there’s gasket to seal the lid but it won’t stay in place.
+If you hit it on anything, it can shatter.
+Also, there’s a gasket to seal the lid, but it won’t stay in place.
 Whenever you try to put the lid on, the gasket likes to move, and you’ll have to reset it several times.

 We noticed while using it that this distiller is much louder than the others.
 It seems to almost resonate with the hum of the machine working.
 And the inside isn’t container can’t be removed, so it’s more difficult to clean than it should be.

-As you can see, there are quite a few distillers to choose from.
-While they all produce pure water that’s great for drinking, cooking, and more, they’re still different devices with positive traits as well as flaws.
+While water distillers produce pure water for drinking, cooking, and more, each brand has positive traits and flaws.
 So, how do you decide which distiller should supply your drinking water?
-In this short buyer’s guide, we’re going to discuss a few traits that we think you should keep in mind to help make the decision easier, ensuring you pick the right machine for your needs.
+In this short buyer’s guide, we’ll discuss a few traits you should consider to help make the decision easier.

 The Water Doesn’t Touch Plastic

-Luckily, many manufacturers are aware that people don’t want to drink harmful chemicals with their purified water, so they take steps to ensure you don’t have to.
-Often, the distilling machines are made from stainless steel, and the water container is generally made from glass.
-Between them, the water never has to encounter plastic, so you don’t have to worry about those chemicals entering your body.
+The distilling machines are often made from stainless steel, and the water container is generally made from glass.
+Therefore, the water never encounters plastic, so you don’t have to worry about those chemicals entering your body.

-Some of the distillers we tested didn’t seem like they were too loud at first.
-But after a few days of using it for all your drinking water and more, we were sick of the constant background noise.
+Some of the distillers we tested didn’t seem too loud at first.
+But after a few days of using it for all our drinking water and more, we were sick of the constant background noise.
 We suggest finding the quietest water distiller possible.